Grief and Sympathy - a Site for Coping with Grief and Expressing Sympathy

 Types of Grief:

-Grief covers many circumstances.
-It is clear to everyone that you are mourning if you have lost a family member, a child, a partner or a grandparent.
-But what about miscarriage, loss of your health, the children leaving home, job loss, divorce, loss of a pet?
 There are many ways in which we suffer loss in life, and some of these are not really recognised by society, so you may feel that you are suffering alone.
 This site aims to help all those who are suffering grief of whatever kind.
 And to help you feel better.

 The quality of your life is important

-Many people feel that unless they are miserable, in sustained grief, it shows they didn’t care.
-This is just not true.
-Real love leads to a happy and fulfilled life.
-Families need permission to enjoy their own lifespan however long or short that may be.
-They need to start to live again as soon as possible – live a good and happy life in memory of the lost one.
+You need permission to enjoy your remaining lifespan however long or short that may be.
+You need to start to live again as soon as possible – to live a good and happy life in memory of the lost one.

 Some people might feel that you are not showing enough grief.
 That is their problem.
 You know how much the lost one was loved, and you are remembering them by living well, making the most of every precious day as they would have wanted you to do.
-We need to let parents enjoy the siblings that are left behind.
-Sadly this doesn’t always happen.
-The deceased are put on a pedestal, while the living are forgotten.

 Only you can do it

-Life is all about today.
-Live and enjoy today.
-Plan your next day, but know that tomorrow never comes.
-It’s all about today.
-Enjoy your family, friends, hobbies and what you are doing today.
-Yes, think about the lost loved one, acknowledge your grief, wish they were with you to share.
+Yes, I encourage you to think about the lost loved one, acknowledge and feel your grief, wish they were with you to share.
 But enjoy your memories, share and laugh about anecdotes of their life and their character and personalities.

 If you are finding it difficult to do this, get help.
 Look at the following pages and learn how to get through the tough times.
 It can be done, but don’t panic and don’t be ashamed or feel bad if you can’t get there straight away.
 You may need more support.